AkashKumar-47/Sales-Analytics/README.md

 ## Key Questions:

 - What are the monthly profit trends?
--Which sub-categories contribute the most to the profit?
+- Which sub-categories contribute the most to the profit?
--How is the sales amount distributed across states and customers?
+- How is the sales amount distributed across states and customers?
--Which payment modes are most frequently used across different categories?
+- Which payment modes are most frequently used across different categories?
--What are the key sales metrics (Total Amount, Total Profit, Total Quantity, Average Order Value)?
+- What are the key sales metrics (Total Amount, Total Profit, Total Quantity, Average Order Value)?